MyreMylar/pygame_gui/docs/source/theme_guide.rst

       - cmy(.3, .5, .7)
       - Cyan, Magneta, Yellow

-.. note:: **Do I really need to memorize colour values just to get a colour?**
+.. note:: **Do I really need to memorize colour values just to get a colour?
+That's such a hassle**

     | We hear you, anything besides simple primary colors and values are pretty difficult to remember
     |
     | For that reason, colour names like "yellow", "purple", "pink",  etc... are supported as well ( Based on the CSS Color values found `here <https://w3schools.sinsixx.com/css/css_colornames.asp.htm>`_ )
-    | These colour names are not case sensitive either, as a little plus
+    | as a little plus, these colour names are not case sensitive, so don't worry about that
     |
-    | If you'd like to easily find a custom colour that is not provided, `colorpicker.me <https://www.colorpicker.me>`_ is a great way to find which color value to use and paste in your theme file
+    | If you'd like to easily find a custom colour that is not provided, `colorpicker.me <https://www.colorpicker.me>`_ is a great way to choose a color value to use and paste in your theme file

 .. code-block:: json
     :caption: theme.json with different color expressions